-- We believe that every child can and has a right to the opportunity to make progress from their individual starting points whatever their difficulties. - We will promote values that create a positive culture which include: - encouraging respect for one another - tackling prejudice and stereotyping - fostering good race relations - We believe that all children with needs are entitled to a broad and balanced curriculum, which is appropriately differentiated, carefully planned and sensitively implemented in line with their personal needs and starting points. - We are committed to seeking practical and effective solutions to the difficulties children may experience. - We will seek to identify any difficulties as early as possible and employ appropriate strategies to deal with them. - We understand the important role that parents play in supporting their child's education and welcome them into the school. - We follow the Graduated Response approach, as set out in the SEND Code of Practice so that resources can be appropriately allocated and applied for.
+- We believe that every child can and has a right to the opportunity to make progress from their individual starting points whatever their difficulties. - We will promote values that create a positive culture which include: - encouraging respect for one another - tackling prejudice and stereotyping - fostering good race relations - We believe that all children with needs are entitled to a broad and balanced curriculum, which is appropriately adapted, carefully planned and sensitively implemented in line with their personal needs and starting points. - We are committed to seeking practical and effective solutions to the difficulties children may experience. - We will seek to identify any difficulties as early as possible and employ appropriate strategies to deal with them. - We understand the important role that parents play in supporting their child's education and welcome them into the school. - We follow the Graduated Response approach, as set out in the Code of Practice so that resources can be appropriately allocated and applied for.
 This will involve adopting an 'assess, plan, do, review' approach. - We value the importance of specialist advice and will ensure that the children have equal access to these services.
-However, equally important is the training of all staff in Special Educational Needs issues. - We understand the importance of the child's views and we take this into account wherever possible when planning to meet their needs - We are committed to making all areas of the curriculum and the schools physical environment accessible to all students where appropriate.
+However, equally important is the training of

+- all staff in Special Educational Needs issues. - We understand the importance of the child's views and we take this into account wherever possible when planning to meet their needs - We are committed to making all areas of the curriculum and the school's physical environment accessible to all students where appropriate.
+(Outlined within 2002 Disability and Discrimination Act).

-4. Aims and Objectives
+3. Aims and Objectives

-- to create an environment that supports the additional inclusion entitlement of each child - to identify pupils with inclusion entitlement, to plan for and support t them appropriately and to review progress and access to the curriculum regularly - to ensure that children with additional inclusion entitlement can participate, to the fullest extent possible, in all the activities of the school - to ensure that all learners make the best possible progress from their individual starting points - to ensure that all parents and caregivers have the opportunity to provide input to their child's additional inclusion entitlement and that effective communication is maintained - to give learners the opportunity to express their views and, where appropriate, to be involved in decisions that affect their education - to promote effective partnerships and involve outside agencies when appropriate - for bilingual learners to develop language skills in English in every curriculum area - for teachers to provide a range of strategies which help to make a subject and its language accessible to all learners - to work in support of the School Offer and Local Offer - to ensure children and their parents/guardians are given the opportunity to participate as fully as possible in decisions to help them achieve the best possible educational and other outcomes
+- to create an environment that supports the additional inclusion entitlement of each child - to identify pupils with inclusion entitlement, to plan for and support them appropriately and to review progress and access to the curriculum regularly - to ensure that children with additional inclusion entitlement can participate, to the fullest extent possible, in all the activities of the school - to ensure that all learners make the best possible progress from their individual starting points - to ensure that all parents and caregivers have the opportunity to provide input to their child's additional inclusion entitlement and that effective communication is maintained - to give learners the opportunity to express their views and, where appropriate, to be involved in decisions that affect their education - to promote effective partnerships and involve outside agencies when appropriate - for multilingual learners to develop language skills in English in every curriculum area - for teachers to provide a range of strategies which help to make a subject and its language accessible to all learners - to provide high quality programs of CPD to support all teachers in being teachers of SEN - to work in support of the School Offer and Local Offer - to ensure children and their parents/guardians are given the opportunity to participate as fully as possible in decisions to help them achieve the best possible educational and other outcomes

-5. A Graduated Response
+4. A Graduated Response

-In line with the SEND Code of Practice, the Trust will employ a Graduated Response based on assess, plan, do and review approach.
+In line with the Special Educational Needs Code of Practice, the Trust will employ a Graduated Response based on the assess, plan, do and review approach and is outlined in the following sections: